dataalways/mevboost-data/README.md

 The data is delivered in Parquet chunks of 10,000 blocks, allowing for decreased bandwidth for users who choose to keep their datasets updated.

-## Limitations

-Currently, the dataset only compares builder bid hashes against the block hash written to the chain.
-It contains false positives where multiple relays received the winning block but did not all deliver it to the block proposer.

-This has implications for relative relay market share but not for total MEV-Boost statistics.
-We will backfill this data in time, and present an empty `payload_delivered` column in the data schema in the meantime.

 ## Pandas import example

 ```python